Summary of Evidence Support

-- It is associated with frailty: frailty is defined as decreased ability to recover from additional injury10.
-It is associated with increased risk for a number of adverse outcomes including mortality, hospitalization, geriatric syndromes (falls, fragility fractures, and cognitive decline) and is strongly associated with chronic inflammation.
-The VACS Index is correlated with markers of chronic inflammation, microbial translocation, and hypercoagulability (IL-6, soluble CD14, D-dimer)11 with measures of functional performance12 and sarcopenia13, and with multiple measures of neuro cognitive performance14.
-The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission15, and fragility fractures16.
+- It is associated with frailty states: Frailty is defined as decreased ability to recover from additional injury16.
+The index is associated with increased risk for a number of frailty related outcomes including mortality, hospitalization, and geriatric syndromes (falls, fragility fractures, and cognitive decline) with measures of functional performance17 and sarcopenia18, and with multiple measures of neuro-cognitive performance19.
+The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission20, and fragility fractures21, 22.
 It is also associated with autonomic neuropathy23.
 It is an effective measure of physiologic frailty 24, 25.
 Few individuals demonstrated frailty based on the adapted frailty related phenotype26.
-When compared with an adapted version of the frailty related phenotype, the VACS Index more accurately predicted both all cause mortality and hospitalization among HIV infected and uninfected individuals.
-Few individuals demonstrated frailty based upon the adapted frailty related phenotype18.
-Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization19 of frailty as accumulation of deficits than that of Fried20 which describes a clinical syndrome.
+When compared with an adapted version of the frailty related phenotype, the VACS Index more accurately predicted both all-cause mortality and hospitalization among HIV infected and uninfected individuals26.
+Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization27 of frailty as accumulation of deficits than that of Fried28 which describes a clinical syndrome.
 A major advantage of using the VACS Index as an indicator of physiologic frailty is that it does not rely on administrative codes or clinical diagnoses which may be assigned in a biased manner.
 The laboratory values used in the index are highly standardized based on Clinical Laboratory Improvement Amendments (CLIA) requirements.

 - It responds to important changes in health and health behaviors: VACS Index scores change in response to antiretroviral initiation34 and interruption6, and discriminate among levels of ART adherence34.
 Changes in VACS Index scores correspond to changes in neurocognitive function35.
 When levels of alcohol consumption change among HIV infected subjects, the index score also changes.
 Similarly, when HIV infected subjects in treatment for substance abuse have positive urine toxicology screens, their scores are higher than when the same subjects have negative toxicology screens.
 (Papers reporting responsiveness of the VACS Index to changes in alcohol and substance use are in preparation).